Johnnie Umoh wanted to fix what had happened to his teenage daughter, but he felt helpless because he didn’t understand her disease.

 Alopecia areata is not related to male or female pattern baldness, the common kind of hair loss seen in adults.
-Instead, it’s a real disease, and it affects people regardless of racial background, sex or age.
+These people have the option to take advantage of hair loss prevention methods.
+On the other hand, Alopecia areata it’s a real disease, and it affects people regardless of racial background, sex or age.
 It can be particularly tough when it hits the young.

 Parents rally round daughter

 Alexis is a cheerleader for her school, and she dreams of becoming a doctor someday.

 Her mother, Patricia, remembers her daughter with curly hair and ponytails.
 When Alexis developed bare spots on her scalp, and eventually lost all her hair, Patricia feared the girl might have cancer.